 A list of local resources and reminders available below.

-As Floridians, we all know it’s never too early to start preparing for hurricanes.
+It’s never too early to start preparing for hurricanes.
 Being prepared allows us to be flexible with large storms that are known to shift unexpectedly.

 PROTECTING YOUR PROPERTY